MaCh-nE/DermAITool-FrontEnd/README.md

 # DermAItool react application

-This app sums up the whole front-end of DermAItool, using boith TailwindCSS aand native approachs for styling.
+This app sums up the whole front-end of DermAItool, using both TailwindCSS and native approachs for styling.

 Currently, the app consists of: